 Gluten-Free Apple Pie is always delicious, but there is no better time than Fall, when apples are in season and the mood strikes!
 This recipe is perfect for Thanksgiving and other Fall gatherings.

 I like to serve it topped with my easy Dairy-Free Whipped Cream or Pumpkin Spice Coconut Whipped Cream.
-Add ice cream or dairy-free gelato for apple pie a la mode!
+Add vanilla ice cream or dairy-free gelato for apple pie a la mode!

 Jump to: